ubuntu-tribe/GIFT-LP/README.md

 Liquidity swapping Pool GIFT
 ## FUNCTIONAL REQUIREMENTS:
 ## Add Liquidity Functionality:
-Users should be able to add liquidity to the pool by depositing a specified amount of tokens.
+Users (for now just us, but in general whitelisted addresses with role liquidityProvider) should be able to add liquidity to the pool by depositing a specified amount of tokens.
 The liquidity added by users should increase the overall liquidity pool size.
-We need an allowance Role to set the users allowed to add and remove Liquidity (Oppenzeppelin Roles) Remove Liquidity Functionality:
+We need an allowance Role to set the users allowed to add and withdraw Liquidity (Oppenzeppelin Roles "LiquidityProvider").
+Remove Liquidity Functionality:
 Users should have the ability to remove liquidity from the pool, withdrawing their share of tokens from the pool.
 Upon withdrawal, the liquidity pool size should decrease accordingly.
 ## Token Swapping: